bpinzone/TetrisAI/README.md

 If I squint, I can peer into the future and foresee that some people will ask: what about using machine learning—specifically, reinforcement learning—to learn the best move, rather than hand-coding a utility function?
 Didn't I read [The Bitter Lesson](http://www.incompleteideas.net/IncIdeas/BitterLesson.html)?
 Aren't I bitter-pilled?

 Yeah, it would've been really cool, and it would've avoided basically all the pitfalls of the utility-function-based approach.
-It would definitely be the right choice if we wanted Jeff to be the best possible Tetris-playing robot.
-I've done some reinforcement learning, but trying to make a Tetris-playing RL agent would've been the most advanced project I'd done with it, an it would've turned this side project into a much more complex research project—I don't know if we could've produced a good model on a hobbyist's allotment of time and money.
-Maybe someday.
+It would be the right choice if we wanted Jeff to be the best possible Tetris-playing robot.
+I've done some reinforcement learning, but trying to make a Tetris-playing RL agent would've been the most advanced project I'd done with it, and it would've turned this side project into a much more complex research project—I don't know if we could've produced a good model on a hobbyist's allotment of time and money.

 The Hands
 ------

 The goal of Jeff's hands is to take a text list of button presses and convert them into USB signals to send to the Switch as our microcontroller pretends to be a USB controller.

 For a while, we tried to communicate with the Switch via Bluetooth using [this wonderful repo](https://github.com/mart1nro/joycontrol), but for some reason, we just had too many issues getting Bluetooth to work easily and consistently.
 After a long time, we instead decided to connect via USB and control the Switch using [this other wonderful repo](https://github.com/Phroon/switch-controller).
-As described in that repo's README, you use a USB-to-serial converter and a microcontroller (we used an Arduino TODO) to send commands from a Python program running on your computer to the microcontroller to the Switch.
+As described in that repo's README, you use a USB-to-serial converter and a microcontroller (we used an Arduino) to send commands from a Python program running on your computer to the microcontroller to the Switch.

 I don't have much to say about Jeff's hands, but it's not because they were easy or they worked well—far from it.
 Jeff's hands were the weak link in the chain.
-We sent the button commands to be sent over serial to an Arduino microcontroller, and then that microcontroller pretended to be a controller that the Switch could read inputs from.
+We sent the button commands to be pressed over serial to an Arduino microcontroller, and then that microcontroller pretended to be a controller from which the Switch could read inputs.
 This was the most frustrating part of the project, as we had very little control or understanding of how the Switch read the USB signals and how the game turned button presses into in-game actions.
 We were largely out of our depth here as we found ourselves writing programs to set the controller state to, for example, "A is not pressed", "A is pressed", "A is not pressed", "A is pressed" and most of efforts were focused on finding a sweet spot for the duration of each controller state where Jeff could act quickly without button presses being omitted.

 The solution we ended up with was much slower than we think it could've been.
 We did some profiling of the whole system and Jeff's hands seemed to be the bottleneck, but we never could figure out why we couldn't go as fast as we wanted, why Jeff wasn't responding as quickly as we'd hoped.